inatic/magento2-facebookfeed/README.md

 ## Accept the request

-Once the request arraives at the module, a controller at `Controller/Index/Index.php` accepts the request and takes care of further processing.
+Once the request arrives at the module, a controller at `Controller/Index/Index.php` accepts the request and takes care of further processing.
 The controller prepares a response for the request, sets a header to specify that the content being returned in XML data, and gets the content for the response from the `xmlFeed` object.
 The latter takes care of generating the actual XML code for each of the products that has its `add_to_facebook_feed` attribute set to `Yes`.

 ```Controller/Index/Index.php
 $resultRaw->setHeader('Content-Type', 'text/xml');